txdat/notes/md-notes/engineering/devops/k8s.md

 		- horizontal scaling: increase/decrease number of pods
 			- use stablization window for scaling (short for scale up, long for scale down)
 			![[Pasted image 20231229031657.png | 600]]
+8. kubernetes event driven autoscaling (KEDA)
+	- usually use HPA for pod scaling in k8s with limited predefined metrics (like CPU, memory, ...) -> KDEA supports custom metrics
+	- KEDA is custom resource definition (CRD) extends HPA
+	- key roles:
+		- activates/deactivates deployments to scale from/to 0 on no event (different from HPA)
+		- acts as k8s metrics server, exposes event data to HPA to drive scale out
+		- validates resource change to prevent misconfiguration
+9. service mesh